 So the question has to be asked, why would presumably competent seafarers contemplate such a dangerous manoeuvre to port?
 Or, put more correctly, why are they so reluctant to move to starboard?

-No apology should be made for moving into conjecture here, when I say my guess is Rule 19 (d) (ii), which states that what also should be avoided, when vessels are not in sight, is 'an alteration towards a vessel abeam or abaft the beam'.
-I am more than convinced that this is the problem, because a good 80 percent of the seafarers I have talked to over that last 20 odd years invariably get this wrong.
-It is one of the most commonly misconstrued rules in the book.
+No apology should be made for moving into conjecture here, when we say that our guess is Rule 19 (d) (ii), which states what should be avoided when vessels are not in sight is 'an alteration towards a vessel abeam or abaft the beam'.
+Looking at this rule we are convinced that this is the problem, because a good 80 percent of the seafarers consulted over that last 20 odd years invariably get this rule wrong.
+In fact it is one of the most commonly misconstrued rules in COLREGs.

-The plain fact is that, in this case, Rule 19 (d) (ii) does not apply.
+The fact is that, in this case, Rule 19 (d) (ii) does not apply.
 Why?
-Because the vessel to starboard does not comply with Rule 19 (d): ' A vessel (our own ship) ... shall determine if a close quarters situation is developing and/or risk of collision exists.'
-This vessel is proceeding parallel with us at 0.7 miles, and will remain so into infinity.
-She will remain at the same distance, therefore the risk of close quarters and/or collision does not even begin to exist.
+Because the vessel to starboard does not comply with Rule 19 (d): 'A vessel (our own ship) ... shall determine if a close quarters situation is developing and/or risk of collision exists.'
+This vessel is proceeding parallel with us at 0.7 miles, and will remain so into infinity unless or until any other action is taken.
+As she will remain at the same distance the risk of close quarters and/or collision does not exist.

-If, as I strongly suspect, this is yet another potential fatal misconstruction of 19 (d)(ii), what can be done in mitigation?
-Other than chucking out the whole sorry 1972 COLREGs mess and starting again may I suggest that at least the current wording of 19 (d) should be reconstructed to remove this all too common confusion?
+If, as we strongly suspect, this is yet another potential fatal misconstruction of 19 (d)(ii), what can be done in mitigation?
+Other than chucking out the whole of the 1972 COLREGs and starting again may we suggest that at least the current wording of 19 (d) should be reconstructed to remove this all too common confusion?

-What is needed is a set of words which make it absolutely clear that 'avoiding an alteration towards' refers to a vessel abeam or abaft beam, only when it is perceived as a close quarters or collision risk, and not, as seems to so many at sea, to apply to any vessel abeam or abaft the abeam in any circumstance.
-Yet again we have evidence that, after a 30-year existence, we have a Rule governing conduct in the most difficult circumstances a vessel can find herself in, zero visibility, still misunderstood by the majority of those at sea.
+What is needed is a set of words which make it absolutely clear that 'avoiding an alteration towards' refers to a vessel abeam or abaft beam, only when it is perceived as a close quarters or collision risk, and not, as seems to so many seafarers, to be to any vessel abeam or abaft in any circumstance.

+Yet again we have evidence that, after a 40-year existence, we have a Rule governing conduct in the most difficult circumstances a vessel can find herself in, zero visibility, still misunderstood by the majority of those at sea.
 It's high time we did something about it.

-Individual will be offset by the investment another company has made in a potential recruit.
-In addition, the reality of the current tightness in the employment market and potential demand will require employees to be recruited from non-maritime backgrounds.
-CPD supports different levels of entrants from those without previous maritime experience to aspiring mariners and current practitioners who wish to realise their chosen ambition".
+The reality of the current tightness in the employment market and potential demand will require employees to be recruited from non-maritime backgrounds and CPD in areas such as COLREGs supports different levels of entrants to the industry from those without previous maritime experience to aspiring mariners and current practitioners who wish to realise their chosen ambition".